jefffhaynes/BinarySerializer/README.md

 ### SubtypeAttribute ###

-The Subtype attribute allows dynamic switching to subtypes based on a binding.
+The Subtype attribute allows dynamic switching of subtypes based on a binding.

     public class Packet
     {